homekube/homekube/docs/helm.md

 Now Helm3 will be the default helm installation.

 In many cases `microk8s enable <app>` serves the same purpose as `helm install <chart>`.
-However helm charts have the benefit of more in-depth documentation and usually they offer many customization options.
+However helm charts have the benefit of more in-depth documentation and most of them offer many customization options.
 That's not always a benefit for beginners as its easy to drown in options.
 But there is a huge benefit with helm charts as they will work in any cloud environment.
-From and educational pov there is no difference between your single node microk8s and a multi node cluster.
+From an educational pov there is no difference between your single node microk8s home server and a multi node cluster.
 In this tutorial we will prefer helm charts where it seems appropriate.

 ### Adding applications